jelmer/silver-platter/devnotes/mutators.rst

  * optional propose threshold, with minimum value before merge proposals are created
  * whether to autocommit (defaults to true?)
+ * optional URL to target (if different from base URL)

 The command should exit with code 0 when successful, and 1 otherwise.
 In the case of failure, the branch is discarded.